AdobeDocs/journeys.en/help/using/action/about-custom-action-configuration.md

 # About custom action configuration {#concept_sxy_bzs_dgb}

 If you're using a third-party system to send messages or if you want [!DNL Journey Orchestration] to send API calls to a third-party system, this is where you configure its connection to [!DNL Journey Orchestration].
 The custom action defined by technical users will then be available in the left palette of your journey, in the **[!UICONTROL Action]** category (see [this page](../building-journeys/about-action-activities.md).
 Here are a few examples of systems that you can connect to with custom actions: Epsilon, Facebook, Adobe.io, Firebase, etc.

 Limitations are listed in [this page](../about/limitations.md).

+In custom action parameters, you can pass a simple collection, as well as a collection of objects.
+Regarding the limitations, please refer to [this page](../building-journeys/collections.md#limitations).
+Also note that the parameters have an expected format (example: string, decimal, etc.).
+You must be careful to respect these expected formats.
+Refer to this [use case](../building-journeys/collections.md).

 Here are the main steps required to configure a custom action: